 For more information, see:

-Content and composition should be the focus.
-Actually mentioning titles of some of the pieces in the application can work well.
+Focus on the content/meaning of your art.
+Mentioning titles of some of the pieces in the application can work well.
 Or you may describe repeating symbols, subjects or settings you favored; tell the Review Panel how you use them, and why that corresponds with your artistic voice.

 For more information, review our resources on Artist Statements.